By Jason Osiason

 Kirsten Dunst brings quiet ache to Leigh, the woman who sees the good in him before the world does.
 Their chemistry carries the film.
 They feel like two people who would absolutely fall in love at the worst possible time.
 Their scenes together glow with longing and exhaustion, as if love itself is something they have to steal moments for.

 What I love is how Roofman uses crime as language for love.
 Every break-in, every escape, every lie feels like another way of saying I am trying to survive.
 It is about how people turn to fantasy when reality refuses to make space for them.
 There is a strange innocence in how he tries to create a home in the least likely place.
 You can feel that same melancholy pulse that ran through The Place Beyond the Pines, but here it’s wrapped in a softer light.
 The tragedy is still there, but so is the possibility of grace.
+The tone also walks a careful line between whimsy and ruin.
+One moment you are watching a playful montage of small victories, the next you are holding your breath as everything threatens to collapse.
+The humor makes the heartbreak sharper.

 By the end, the movie leaves you warm and wrecked.
 It is about second chances and the strange ways people look for redemption when the world has already written them off.
 It’s messy, funny, sad, and achingly sincere.
 A romantic tragedy that just happens to live inside a toy store.
 I walked out smiling and heartbroken, which feels exactly right.
 [B+]